 Every state maintains records of someone’s criminal past.
 These online databases are all linked so you are able to track criminal histories from another state.
-You can go to courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a different state, you may have to pay for a more comprehensive search.
+You can go to courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a different state, you may have to pay for a more comprehensive search.

 - Driving Under the Influence (DUI).

 - Drug crimes like possession or trafficking.

 When you do a criminal history search, you won’t be able to see if someone has had:

 - Lost their driver’s license or license revoked or suspended.

 - You have to be over the age of 21.

 - You have to possess a High School Diploma or GED